Human Development and Family Science

 Programs are 36 credit hours and are structured to provide students with an integration of theoretical perspectives, empirical research training (MS only), and practical experiences.

-HDFS offers three online graduate certificates with specialization in youth development specialist, youth development program management and evaluation, and administration and management in family and community services.
+HDFS offers four online graduate certificates with specialization in youth development specialist, youth development program management and evaluation, administration and management in family and community services, and, with the Truman School of Government and Public Affairs, early childhood and family policy.
+HDFS and Psychological Sciences jointly offer an on-campus graduate certificate in lifespan development.

 H_D_FS 1234: Successful Adulting